-Figure 2: Proposed impact statements for five-year ambition
+Figure 2: Five-year impact ambition and outcomes

-While these statements represent the Fund's high-level ambition, the Governing Board will develop a separate Monitoring and Evaluation Plan with clear, quantifiable indicators and targets against which it will track its outcomes and overall impact, building on the indicators listed in the Results Framework and tied to countries' capacities to prevent, detect, and respond to and outbreak with pandemic potential.
+While these statements represent the Fund's high-level ambition, the Governing Board will develop, in collaboration with external stakeholders and experts, a separate Monitoring and Evaluation Plan and clear, quantifiable indicators and targets against which it will track its outcomes and overall impact.
+These targets will build on the indicators listed in the Results Framework and will aim to represent the breadth and depth of recipients' cooperation with partners and capacity to prevent, detect, and respond to outbreaks with pandemic potential.
 The Fund will regularly report on its progress toward these targets.